Automatic fire alarms

 Sometimes, AFA’s go off when there is no fire and they create a false alarm – most of us have experienced the disruption and inconvenience caused when this happens.

-Fire service attendance at false alarms also mean that your firefighters are not available to attend genuine emergency calls; are disrupted from carrying out important training, emergency planning and other key activities.
+Fire service attendance at false alarms also mean that firefighters are not available to attend real emergency calls and are disrupted from carrying out important training, emergency planning and other key activities.
+Guidance on your legal responsibilities how you can reduce false alarms in your business premises and preventing unnecessary calls to the fire service can be found below.